Tarsiciosh/EssentialFeed/NOTES.md

 - make self weak for the completion block of retrieve (store func) and return immediatelly if it is nil [LocalFeedImageDataLoader.loadImageData does not deliver result after instance has been deallocated] [Move LocalFeedImageDataLoader and FeedImageDataStore to production]
+T) test_saveImageDataForURL_requestsImageDataInsertionForURL
+- add the insert method to the FeedImageDataStore (along with the InsertionResult)
+- add insert case for Message in StoreSpy and the insert method
+- add SaveResult and save func to LocalFeedImageDataLoader [LocalFeedImageDataLoader.saveImageDataForURL requests image data insertion for url into the store]

 - create a new project ios single view app: EssentialApp
 - remove landscape (left and right)